Three Sixty Festival

 With Black British music spanning generations and genres, from Grime and Garage to Rap, Afro Swing and beyond, this isn’t just a debate, it’s a celebration of a rich, always evolving musical legacy.

-Soundtracked by Julie’s house band, The Compozers, alongside some very special surprise live performances, this is the kind of energy you simply cannot recreate from your sofa.
+Soundtracked by Julie’s house band, alongside some very special surprise live performances, this is the kind of energy you simply cannot recreate from your sofa.
 And it’s what Three Sixty festival is all about.

 Are you ready to throw hands for Talkin’ The Hardest, campaign for POW or petition for P’s & Q’s?
 Bring your opinions.
 Bring your energy.
 Bring your voice, because at the end of the night, only five songs will survive.